sdfb/sdfb_network/code/hpc/text_processing/README.md

 # Overview

-Contains code for processing the raw JSTOR data into a document count matrix
+Contains code for processing the raw txt documents and creating a document count matrix

-# names_scott_version.cvs

-The master list of names we want to search for.
-Essentially includes all names detected in the ODNB processing.
-We are skipping the NER steps for the JSTOR dataset, using this file and grep instead.

-# search_products-data.sh

-Takes a single file with all the JSTOR documents concatted together to produce list of all unique names from an input list found in any of the documents.

-# search_products-files.sh

-Takes the names input list and searches for all files containing least one hit for any name, saving the list of matching files.
-Used to filter out documents that are not of interest.
+### count_names.sh

+A bash script that takes a name list and folder containing documents and performs a parallized count of each name in each document.
+The results are saved as a text file.

+### count_names.slurm

+A slurm schduler submission template for running counts_names.sh in batch mode on an hpc system.

+### CountsSummary.Rmd

+A Rmarkdown document for summarize the results of count_name.sh

-# generate_document_matrix.R
+### generate_document_matrix.R

 Takes the uniq_matching_files list and creates a document matrix where each row is a document, each column a name and provides the count of a given name in a given document.

+### name_lists

+For with example names lists used for generating document:name mappings with counts_names.sh.

+### split_documents.R

+Code for splitting an text document into a folder > 999 words into sub documents with a minimum size of 500 words.